 Black-billed gull have been recorded throughout the survey area and have been recorded at least once from all sites since monitoring began.
 However most birds observed are within treatment sites.
-A high of 124 was recorded in August 2006, with 122 present at the Ohau Channel delta.
-Numbers declined in 2011-2012, but this may be a natural fluctuation.
+A high of 124 was recorded in August 2006, with 122 present at the Ōhau Channel delta.